Updated on 01/06/2021

-If you work in tight spaces and need to be able to get in and out of parking spaces with as little hassle as possible, you may need certain options on your van such as parking aids or folding mirrors.
-If you load and unload at roadside, consider having loading doors on each side of the van fitted to make sure that you will never have to stand in the road.
-If you don't want to fork out the extra cost of twin side loading doors, consider a van which features them as standard, such as the Citroen Dispatch Enterprise or the Peugeot Expert Professional.
+If you work in tight spaces and need to be able to get in and out of parking spaces with as little hassle as possible, you may need certain options on your vans such as parking aids or folding mirrors.
+If you load and unload at the roadside, consider having loading doors on each side of the van fitted to make sure that you will never have to stand in the road.
+If you don't want to fork out the extra cost of twin side loading doors, consider a van that features them as standard, such as the Citroen Dispatch Enterprise or the Peugeot Expert Professional.

 A driver who carries plasterboard and tools locally around the city centre will obviously have different requirements to a driver who carries crates of drinks up and down the country.
-For those who cover a higher mileage, it may well be worth considering a more efficient engine to save in fuel costs.
+For those who cover a higher mileage, it may well be worth considering a more efficient engine to save on fuel costs.
 For example, the Vauxhall Vivaro Sportive comes with two engine choices, either the standard option (43.5 MPG) or the BiTurbo ecoFLEX (47.9MPG)*.
-Although the latter tends to cost slightly more to lease, for those covering more ground the fuel savings may outweigh these costs.
+Although the latter tend to cost slightly more to lease, for those covering more ground the fuel savings may outweigh these costs.

-Last but not least, test drive!
+Test drive!
+Test drive!
+Test drive!
 You are going to be investing money and time into finding your perfect van lease, so whatever you do, make sure you like the van.
 There's nothing worse than having a vehicle turn up that is completely different to what you are expecting and then being stuck with it.

 These pointers only dent the surface of the considerations you need to make - that's why our expert team of commercial vehicle specialists will happily talk over your options with you if you are unsure, or simply need a bit of guidance.